AdisheshBalaji/Epoch_Spring_Camp/MegaTask/README.md

 ### Phase 1: Unimodal Pipelines

 #### Audio CNN
-- Converts audio files to spectrograms or MFCCs
+- Converts audio files to Mel Spectrograms
-- Trains a CNN model to classify emotions from these 2D visual representations
+- Trains a CNN model to classify emotions on these Mel Spectrograms
 - Implementation in `train_cnn.py`

 #### Text RNN
-- Generates transcripts from audio using speech-to-text technology
+- Since there are only two sentences in the training data, for meaningful rnn training
+- I tried to train it on the original dataset without templates, this gave an accuracy of `14.95%`, which is no better than random guessing
+- Simulates text data for 8 emotions using predefined template sentences.
-- Trains an RNN (LSTM or GRU) on these transcripts for emotion classification
+- Trains an RNN (GRU) on these transcripts for emotion classification
 - Implementation in `train_rnn.py`

 ### Phase 2: Multimodal Fusion